 My core training has been in Psychodynamic psychotherapy however my work draws on the strengths of many disciplines including Psychoanalytic, Cognitive Behavioural Therapy (CBT), Mindfulness Based Cognitive Therapy (MBCT), Solution Focused and Trauma/Critical Incident therapy.
 This enables me to bring an integrative approach to suit the individual needs.
 Most of my training was completed with Westminster Pastoral Foundation (WPF).
 I am a licensed Practitioner in Understanding Your Eating, for people struggling to overcome disordered eating.
 This programme can be delivered individually or as a group.I have also undertaken the National Centre for Eating Disorders Master Practitioners training.

 My current work is divided between my private practice established in 1998 and working as a Health and Wellbeing Therapist for BUPA, CIGNA as well as a variety of Employee Assistance Programmes including Critical Incident Response.
-I also work at a local Hospital offering therapy to both Inpatients and Outpatients for couples, individuals and relatives, including end of life therapy.

 I am a trained supervisor and am able to offer supervision on a regular basis to practitioners who are trainees or qualified counsellors/psychotherapists.